Ernst & Young Entrepreneur of the Year Award

 These projects are conducted in classes that are “experiential” rather than traditional lecture classes.
 Consulting teams of three or four people are formed and, under direction of faculty, these teams work with a small business on a specific problem or project.
 The projects are driven by the clients’ needs, with the goal of providing a real service in return for the opportunity for students to gain practical experience in researching and solving a business problem.

-Students from the graduate programs offered in The Darla Moore School of Business, including International Master of Business Administration (IMBA), Master of Human Resources (MHR), and Professional Master of Business Administration (PMBA), and from the undergraduate programs, make up the consulting teams.
+Students from the graduate programs offered in the Darla Moore School of Business, including International MBA, Master of Human Resources, and Professional MBA, and from the undergraduate programs, make up the consulting teams.